Xatra1/coin-clicker-source/README.md

 Icons made by Font Awesome, with the exception of the (currently unused) "octillionachievements.png", which is made by IconsMind.
 Sound effects obtained from Pixabay.

 ~~Note: Saves are not compatible between different versions of the game.
-If you attempt to play a newer version of the game with an older save, it will not load.~~ This is no longer true, however all saves created prior to the release of build 3.8ab will not load.
+If you attempt to play a newer version of the game with an older save, it will not load.~~ This is no longer true, however all saves created prior to the release of build 3.8ab will not load in newer releases of the game.